Help & Support

 If you are using another email app on your device (e.g. for your business correspondence), you can use [Other sharing options] button and select it when necessary.

 You can edit sharing templates in the Settings tab by adding your personal details and changing the layout if needed.
 Use the [Preview] option to check your template (containing fictional tenant data that has all data fields filled).
-Use the [Reset] option to reset the template subject and body to their default setting.
+Use the [Reset] option to reset to default template.

-Templates let you define what details of the rent invoice, payment receipt, late notice or expense will be shared via email, text messages (SMS) or third party apps that support sharing text and/or images/PDFs (WhatsApp, for example).
+Templates let you define what details of the rent invoice, payment receipt, late notice, expense or inventory/appliance will be shared via email, text messages (SMS) or third party apps that support sharing text and/or images/PDFs (WhatsApp, for example).
 Please note that when sharing vith default messages sending app or third party apps (e.g. WhatsApp) the template subject field may be omitted.

 Variables available in all templates: